On the stationary solutions of random polymer models and their zero-temperature limits: Introduction

 (Note that the choice of $F$ is not unique, but the flexibility that it admits is essentially only a change of scale in the second coordinate of its output, and the above form will be convenient for us.)
 Consequently, if one can characterise detailed balance solutions for the maps $F_{(\a,\b)}$, then one obtains all the stationary measures of the polymer models.
 In fact, by scaling and symmetry, there are only essentially four choices of $(\a,\b)$ that are relevant in the setting of \cite{CN}: \begin{itemize} \item $(\a,\b)=(0,1)$, which corresponds to the inverse-gamma(/log-gamma) model of \cite{S,Serr}; \item $(\a,\b)=(1,0)$, which corresponds to the gamma(/strict-weak) model of \cite{ISS,OO}; \item $(\a,\b)=(-1,1)$, which corresponds to the inverse-beta model of \cite{Thiery}; \item $(\a,\b)=(1,-1)$, which corresponds to the beta model of \cite{BC,BRS}, see also Remark \ref{brwre} for comments about the connection with the random walk in a beta-distributed random environment ($\b$-RWRE) of \cite{BC}. \end{itemize} Moreover, after some additional rescaling, one can check that solving the detailed balance equation for the corresponding $F_{(\a,\b)}$ is equivalent to solving it for one of the following bijections on $(0,\infty)^2$:

 which has inverse

 and the involution

 Precisely, we will explain how to relate $R_{(0,1)}$ to $F_{\Gam,\tBeta}$, $R_{(1,0)}$ to $F_{\Gam,\tBeta}^{-1}$, and both $R_{(-1,1)}$ and $R_{(1,-1)}$ to $F_{\tBeta,\tBeta}$.
 (See Proposition \ref{p31} below.)
-In the course of the study, it will also be convenient to consider $R_{(1,1)}$, which is essentially equivalent to $R_{(-1,1)}$ and also relates to $F_{\tBeta,\tBeta}$ (see \cite[Lemma 4.1]{CN} and Proposition \ref{p31} again).
+In the course of the study, it will also be convenient to consider $R_{(1,1)}$, which is essentially equivalent to $R_{(-1,1)}$ and also relates to $F_{\tBeta,\tBeta}$ (see Remark \ref{r11rem} for the connection between $R_{(1,1)}$ and $R_{(-1,1)}$, and \cite[Lemma 4.1]{CN} and Proposition \ref{p31} again for the link with $F_{\tBeta,\tBeta}$).
 Importantly, the solutions of the detailed balance condition for both $F_{\Gam,\tBeta}$ and $F_{\tBeta,\tBeta}$ are completely described in classical results, see Proposition \ref{gb} below.
 As indicated by the notation, the distributions appearing in these statements are either a gamma distribution or a beta prime distribution.
 (See Appendix \ref{appa} for a list of the various parametric families that appear in this article.)
 As a result, one is able to characterise the stationary measures for the original polymer models.
 We summarise the results in Figure \ref{fig1}; for precise claims, see Theorem \ref{t42} (and also \cite{CN}).
 As further background, we note that \cite{CN2} contains an application of the stationarity property of the above polymer models to the understanding of their fluctuation exponents.

 Towards describing the zero-temperature limits of the above-mentioned polymer models, we define, for each $\varepsilon>0$, a map $S_\varepsilon:\mathbb{R}\rightarrow (0,\infty)$ by setting

 Moreover, slightly abusing notation, we write $S_\varepsilon(x_1,x_2,\dots,x_n):=(S_\varepsilon(x_1),S_\varepsilon(x_2),\dots,S_\varepsilon(x_n))$.
 The zero-temperature limit of the map $R_{(\a,\b)}$ at \eqref{rab} is then given by the piecewise linear function $R^{\z}_{(\a,\b)}$, as defined formally by